 30 iconic posters from World War II

-Propaganda can be a powerful weapon, capable of arousing passions, unifying communities, stirring up fear, or changing minds no bullet or bomb can do.
+Propaganda can be a powerful weapon, capable of arousing passions, unifying communities, stirring up fear, or changing minds in ways no bullet or bomb can do.
 During World War II, Allied and Axis forces used propaganda posters to spread their messages around the world.

 Stacker searched Getty Archives to find 30 iconic posters from World War II that highlight their power and enduring style.
 They hail from the United States, Great Britain, the Soviet Union, Germany, Japan, Italy, and Vichy France.
 Some of the posters fueled patriotism, faith in the nation, and a belief in the righteousness of the war effort to protect national values and virtues.